 New Mutants Forever

 In Chris Claremont's re-imagining of the New Mutants, Selene was more of an antihero, the result of her time aiding in the teaching of the New Mutants.
 She teamed up with the New Mutants to save her granddaughter Amara from the Red Skull.
 Unfortunately, Amara had been brainwashed and freeing her from the Skull's influence would be more difficult than she had originally anticipated.
 During a fight against Amara and an altered Cypher, Selene was injected with a drug that would systematically transform her into one of the Skull's servants but before the transformation was complete, a man in Nova Roma who was still loyal to Selene offered his life to her.
 She accepted with the promise to rid Nova Roma of the Skull's tyranny and honor his memory.
-Their lips meet and he manwais reduced to a withered husk, his life transferred to Selene.
+Their lips meet and he was reduced to a withered husk, his life-energy transferred to Selene.
 She returned to her normal imposing extravagance, vitality surging through her body.
-Satiated, Selene returns her focused her attention toward Nova Roma and her granddaughter.
+Satiated, Selene returns her focus and attention toward Nova Roma and her granddaughter.

 Wolverine and the X-Men